grokit/dcore/apps/notes_db/README.md

 Metadata can be anywhere in the note and follows the format:

-	category::name(s)
+	category:::name(s)

 For example:

-	tag::work
+	tag:::work
-	tag::vacation, bali
+	tag:::vacation, bali
-	time::2016-08-07
+	time:::2016-08-07

 The note-taker application will automatically insert time metadata.
 If there is no time metadata, the parser will insert time-of-parse as time metadata.

-All metadata in the `category::name` format is kept on the same line.
+All metadata in the `category:::name` format is kept on the same line.
 This is to allow search using `ack` or `ag` if search.py is not convenient for you.

 ### Metadata: Tag